 3. Do a yoni steam two to three times per month

 You should do your yoni steam approximately 7 days before your menstruation begins, and another within the next couple of days (2 in the week before your period begins).
 The Vibrant Souls Devi Steam blend will help your uterus to tone and clean itself in such a way that it will not have to work as hard to release the material, thereby causing less pain.
 Do not be surprised if, when your period does come, it is heavier and darker.
 This is temporary and will relieve you from future pain and lessen your future flow.
 You may also consider yoni steaming the week immediately after your period ends, to ensure that all residual material is cleansed from your uterus.
-To learn more about yoni steaming download the PDf "How to Yoni Steam" Ritual Guide by entering your name and email in to the right.
+To learn more about yoni steaming download the PDF "How to Yoni Steam" Ritual Guide.

 4. Increase calcium and magnesium intake